Forest-Cultivated Mushroom Production for Pacific Northwest Diversified Farms and Startups

 In the shiitake strain x substrate evaluation trials, strain will be established as a main-plot treatment, substrate species as a split-plot treatment.
 Comparisons between treatments will be primarily analyzed as a randomized complete block design with split-plots.
 A mixed-model analysis will be used with treatments to be considered fixed effects (with split-plot treatments accounted for as nested effects within main-plot treatments), and replications be considered random effects.
 The same approach will be used to compare overall shiitake yield (regardless of treatment) between different locations and/or treatment blocks to determine the magnitude of potential effects of environmental conditions.
 The regional satellite trials will be analyzed for 1) within-site inferences regarding strain and strain x substrate interactions and 2) for shiitake strain yield responses to red alder substrates across both the south Puget Sound and south Willamette Valley sites.

 R1, R2, and R3) Under R1, we continued to collect data on the long-term yields of shiitake from the pre-established trials beginning in 2019 and 2020 in Vancouver and the south Puget Sound locations.
-The proposed trials for R2 and R3 research objectives in Southwest WA, South Puget Sound, WA and Lower Willamette Valley, OR were all successfully implemented by May, 2023.
-Additionally, a smaller trial of ~60 logs added in spring of 2022 to the Vancouver site will be incorporated under objective R1 (examining long-term shiitake yields of logs in the PNW); this was a truncated trial initiated after WSARE funding for this project was was initially not chosen for funding.
+The proposed trials for R2 and R3 research objectives in Southwest WA, South Puget Sound, WA and Lower Willamette Valley, OR were all successfully implemented by May, 2023 and the first year of yield data was collected.
+Additionally, a smaller trial of ~60 logs added in spring of 2022 to the Vancouver site was be incorporated under objective R1 (examining long-term shiitake yields of logs in the PNW); this was a truncated trial initiated after WSARE funding for this project was was initially not chosen for funding.
 This trial consequently ended up adding an unanticipated research workload to objective R1 after the project was later chosen for funding.
 This truncated trial is partly focused on the performance of logs with smaller-than-average diameters (~2.5-4.5”) and incorporates 5 log species (red alder, common hazelnut, western beaked hazelnut, Oregon ash, and gray birch) and three shiitake strains (‘Night velvet’, ‘West wind’, and ‘Son’) as split-plot sub-treatments.
 We also opted to add some minor sub-trials to R2 and R3, including the addition of a truncated subset of vine maple and cascara timber substrates to to R2 in Southwest WA, a truncated subset of Oregon ash and bigleaf maple to the south Willamette Valley satellite trial, and a truncated low inoculation rate subset to R3 in the south Puget Sound satellite trial.

 The largest deviation from the research objectives was the loss of the satellite trial proposed for in northeastern Washington (under R2 and R3), due to WSU collaborator Sean Alexander leaving the project following a career change.
 Alexander's departure within the project timeline did not allow for sufficient time to find a replacement collaborator that would have been capable of implementing and carrying out the satellite trial in northeastern WA.